 - "How much does it hurt?"
-No one can tell you how much is going to hurt You.
-Be brave and get ready.
-It is not that bad.
+(No one can tell you exactly how much something is going to hurt.)

-Before talking to the artist you should have a more or less clear idea of what you want.
-You will need to have some examples of images with you so you can demonstrate what you like and what you don't.
+Before talking to the artist, you should have a more-or-less clear idea of what you want.
+You will need to bring some examples of images with you so you can demonstrate what you like and what you don't.

-- Do not ask your tattooist what you should have.
-It is your own body, so it is your own idea.
+- Do not ask your tattooist what you should get.
+It is your own body, so it is your own decision.
 No one knows you better than yourself.
-You can ask for professional tattoo advice what would work better if you have to make a choice between few designs.
-Also size of tattoo is more or less up to tattooists decision, as it depends on the detail of the picture and the place of your body.
-If you want your tattoo to sit well, you would not like it to be too small for the area.
+You can ask for professional advice and feedback about which design would work better if you have to make a choice between a few designs.
+Also, the size of the tattoo will need to be negotiated, as it depends on its detail and the placement on your body.

 - Ask your artist about tattoo aftercare.
 Every artist has their own instructions, based upon experience with what works.
-Not every shop sells the healing cream.
-You may need to get it yourself.
-If you get it before the tattooing session, you will not need to worry about it after getting the tattoo.
+Not every shop sells healing cream, so you may need to get it yourself.
+If you get it before the session, you will not need to worry about it afterward.

-Step Six: Remain Calm During the Tattooing Session!
+Step 7: Remain Calm During the Tattooing Session

 - There is no point in thinking too much about what it's going to feel like.
 Worrying too much about pain will leave you drained before it is even started.
 If you know that you want it, go for it.
 You will see that it is not as bad as you imagine.

 - Stay away from alcohol for at least 24 hours before your appointment.
-If you consume alcohol will bleed a lot.
-Alcohol thins the blood and it makes it more difficult for the tattooist to put the ink into your skin and the healing may get complicated.
+If you consume alcohol, you will bleed a lot.
+Alcohol thins the blood and it makes it more difficult for the tattooist to put the ink into your skin.
+Your healing may be complicated.

-- Bring a bottle of sugary drink, a chocolate or something else sweet to keep your sugar levels up.
+- Bring a sugary drink, a bar of chocolate, or something else sweet to keep your sugar levels up.

 Listen to your tattooist.
-She or he knows best what works for his or her customers.
-Here's some general tips to keep in mind:
+They know best.
+Here are some general tips to keep in mind: